angularbuilders/ng13/docs/TASKS.md

 - [x] Create a service to manage agencies
 - [x] Create an interface for agencies
 - [x] Create an interface for id name pairs

+## 6. Containers

+- [x] Use container/presenters pattern for AgenciesPage and AgenciesList
+- [x] Use container/presenters pattern for NewAgencyPage and NewAgencyForm